 There are a lot of RGB LED lighting sections on the board which will light up your whole RIG and look gorgeous.
 As for the memory, it has a similar case as that of the GPUs.
 I recommended 8GB of RAM which should be fine for any game right now, although I would recommend upgrading to 16GB whenever you have a little more money but right now under $1500 budget, this is the best you can get.
 The 2x 4GB sticks clocked at 2400Mhz will provide you sufficient amount of speed to game and to do other works.

-For storage, I have chosen one 1TB hard drive that should store your games and for OS and other applications, the 250GB SSD from Crucial will make your system blazingly fast.
+For storage, I have chosen one 4TB hard drive that should store all of your games and for OS and other applications, the 500GB SSD from Crucial will make your system blazingly fast.
 You don’t want to wait for your OS to load forever, therefore in this expensive PC, you must use at least one SSD.
-250GB should be sufficient for this.
+500GB should be more than enough for this build.

 And lastly, for Power supply and Case, I chose the EVGA 750 Watts BQ power supply which is more than enough to power everything in your RIG along with some future upgrades and the mid-tower chassis from Phanteks which is a perfect piece for everything.